huggingface/blog/supercharge-customer-service-with-machine-learning.md

 Having decided on the task and the dataset that best describes our use case, we can now look into choosing a model to be used.

-Most likely, you will have to fine-tune a pretrained model for your use case, but it is worth checking whether they are already fine-tuned models on the Hub that perform well.
+Most likely, you will have to fine-tune a pretrained model for your own use case, but it is worth checking whether the hub already has suitable fine-tuned models.
 In this case, you might reach a higher performance by just continuing to fine-tune such a model on your dataset.

 Let's take a look at all models that have been fine-tuned on Amazon Reviews Multi.
 You can find the list of models on the bottom right corner - clicking on *Browse models trained on this dataset* you can see [a list of all models fine-tuned on the dataset that are publicly available](https://huggingface.co/models?dataset=dataset:amazon_reviews_multi).
 Note that we are only interested in the English version of the dataset because our customer feedback will only be in English.
 Most of the most downloaded models are trained on the multi-lingual version of the dataset and those that don't seem to be multi-lingual have very little information or poor performance.
 At this point, it might be more sensible to fine-tune a purely pretrained model instead of using one of the already fine-tuned ones shown in the link above.